norse/norse/docs/pages/tasks.rst

 Another very important parameter determines which backpropagation model to use.
-This is particularly important for spiking neural network models and is described in more detail on the page about :ref:`page-spike-learning`.
+This is particularly important for spiking neural network models and is described in more detail on the page about :ref:`page-learning`.

 All programs below are built with `Abseil Python <https://github.com/abseil/abseil-py>`_ which gives you extensive command line interface (CLI) help descriptions, where you can look up further